bittiez/SimpleFileUpdater/README.md

 /map1.mul
 ```
 - Run `FileUpdaterClient.exe`
-- This will check your files md5 vs the server's md5 and download any differing or non-existant files.
+- This will check your files md5 vs the server's md5 and download any differing or non-existent files.